 One of the pintxos they’ve mastered is the cremini mushroom with shrimp.
 It was absolutely sensational in Logroño and perhaps the single best pintxo we had in Spain.
 You can refer to my food guide for a list of the best pintxos bars in Logroño.

 This brocheta de cordero or lamb brochette was fantastic and perhaps the best pintxo we tried at Gandarias.
 We ate here a few times and had many kinds, including their foie a la plancha.
-In terms of variety and quality, Gandarias Jatetxea was one of the best pintxos bars we went to.
+In terms of variety and quality, Gandarias Jatetxea has to be one of the best san Sebastian pintxos bars.

 This picture was taken during a quieter time but Gandarias Jatetxea is typically overflowing with people.
 It can be hard to find an open table or counter spot so patience (and a quick step) is key.